 The downhill power-to-weight ratio here was commendable, according to testers who said it tipped and ripped as well as it drove to the front of the shovel, handling all speeds, all terrain and all turn sizes equally well, with no surprises.
 The hike mode is unique in that to access the boot's full range of touring motion, the tongue must be removed completely using a simple switch at its connection point.
 With the tongue out of the way, the comfy fabric gusset keeps moisture out and the boot rolls through a massive range.
 Yeah, you gotta stow the tongue in your pack, but you probably have one if you're slapping on skins, right?

-The Lupo AX utilizes two different high grade polyolefin plastics in the lower shell and cuff to shave substantial weight without a reduction of stability.
-This tech-compatible boot comes with rockered, lugged GripWalk soles for use with backcountry bindings, but alpine soles are available as an option.
+The Lupo AX 110 W utilizes two different high grade polyolefin plastics in the lower shell and cuff to shave substantial weight without a reduction of stability.
+This tech-compatible boot comes with rockered, lugged GripWalk soles for use with backcountry tech bindings or any GripWalk compatible binding, but alpine soles are available as an option.

 *the other is the Scarpa Freedom SL WMN's

 “Solid balance, solid edge power, solid quickness—Quick, snappy, strong.
 Worth the 10 minute get on--skied well.” -- Liz Elling